Film and Performing Arts (FLPA)

 Offered Fall

 In depth practice of film production supported by investigation into the history and theory of cinema.
-Script preparation, storyboarding and animatics, blocking actors and staging the camera, sound design, special effects, and editing techniques will be explored.
+Script preparation, storyboarding and animatics, blocking actors and staging the camera, sound design, special effects and editing techniques will be explored.
 Students will produce a capstone film project while serving as a department key.

-Prerequisites: FLPA F231 or ART F231; FLPA F271; FLPA F260 or COJO F290; FLPA F331.
+Prerequisites: FLPA F231 or ART F231; FLPA F260; FLPA F271; FLPA F331.

 Lecture + Lab + Other: 3 + 0 + 0